AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/forms/creating-a-form/edit-a-field-label-in-a-form.md

 >
 >**Reminder**
 >
->Don't forget to&nbsp; [approve the landing page draft](../../../../product-docs/demand-generation/landing-pages/understanding-landing-pages/approve-unapprove-or-delete-a-landing-page.md)&nbsp;created by the form changes.
+>Don't forget to  [approve the landing page draft](../../../../product-docs/demand-generation/landing-pages/understanding-landing-pages/approve-unapprove-or-delete-a-landing-page.md) created by the form changes.

 There you have it!
 Little by little you are becoming a form designer champion.